-ARTICLE 12 - TUITION WAIVER
+ARTICLE 12 - TUITION AND FEE WAIVER

-GTA/GRA's appointed at 0.2 FTE and above are exempt from payment of tuition for up to 16 credit hours taken in any quarter to which the appointment applies.
-The current overload tuition will be assessed for such excess hours as set forth in the Oregon University System "Academic Year Fee Book."
+GTA/GRA-s appointed at 0.2 FTE and above are exempt from payment of tuition for up to 16 credit hours taken in any quarter to which the appointment applies.
+The exemption applies to OSU Extended Campus (E-Campus) courses.
+The current overload tuition will be assessed for such excess hours as set forth in the Oregon University System "Academic Year Fee Book".